Bart Buesseler

 Anchorage, Alaska, United States

 Prior to returning to sea onboard NOAA Ship OKEANOS EXPLORER, I was the Navigation Manager for Alaska.
 In this role I was the liaison between Coast Survey HQ and the Alaskan maritime community.
-This required taking feedback from local mariners regarding chart requests, discrepancies, or desired products back to HQ while making sure the mariners are aware.
+This required taking feedback from local mariners regarding chart requests, discrepancies, or desired products back to HQ while making sure the mariners are aware of new developments and improved products.
+In this role I was able to leverage my previous experience sailing in Alaskan waters on RAINIER and FAIRWEATHER to understand the unique challenges of the region.
+The role also gave me the opportunity to collaborate extensively with other NOAA line offices, as well as state and local partners.

 Jul 2017 - Dec 2020